REST API Part 1

 }

-This apex class is used to insert leads into your salesforce account with First name, Last name, and Company name using APEX REST API.
+This apex class inserts leads into your Salesforce account with First name, Last name, and Company name using the APEX REST API.

-Now to call this web service from outside we need to authenticate our call as Salesforce uses OAuth so without authentication we cannot call this web service.
+Now, to call this web service from outside, we need to authenticate our calls, as Salesforce uses OAuth.
+Without authentication, we cannot call this web service.

-Find the rest of the steps in the other blogs.
+Note: Find the remaining steps in the other blogs.

 Where to Use REST API